Tresjs/tres/docs/examples/text-3d.md

 bevelSegments: 4,
 ```

-By default text in ThreeJS starts at the mesh initial position, so it's [0,0,0] the text will start there but we can center it by just passing the flag "center"
+By default text in ThreeJS starts at the mesh initial position, so it's [0,0,0] and the text will start there but we can center it by just passing the flag "center"

 ```vue
 <Text3D :font="fontPath" :text="my 3d text" center />